What Is Sleep Apnea?

-There are three types of sleep apnea, but obstructive sleep apnea is the most common.
-This type of sleep apnea occurs when the tissues in your airway sag while you sleep, causing a blockage.
-You may pause breathing for ten seconds or even longer and do this hundreds of times per night.
+There are three main types of sleep apnea, but the most common is obstructive sleep apnea (OSA).
+This form occurs when the soft tissues in your airway relax while you sleep, causing partial or complete blockages that interrupt breathing.
+These pauses can last for ten seconds or longer and may happen hundreds of times throughout the night.

 Causes of Morning Headaches